sudo-rickroll/EVA/README.md

 Model is underfitting.
 Accuracy seems to be improved by applying data augmentation but too many augmentations seem to impact the performance.

+NOTEBOOK 4:

+Target:

+Model needs to be slightly changed for the following reasons:

+Reduce the number of parameters to less than 10000.
+Compensate this by adding a convolution layer with padding and tune the learning rate and reduce batch size
+Hit an accuracy of 99.4% consistently.

+Results:

+Parameters: 8790
+Best Training Accuracy: 98.038%
+Best Test Accuracy: 99.48%

+Analysis:

+Model is underfitting.
+Learning rate can further be tuned to increase accuracy.